 Going on a diving trip and are now wondering how to prepare for your scuba diving trip.
-Planning and preparing for your diving trip can be the difference between having an awesome trip or just been a letdown.
+Planning and preparing for your diving trip can be the difference between having an awesome trip or just being a letdown.

 One of the most important steps to a scuba diving trip is planning and the preparing stage.
 This is from researching the dive sites to deciding on what gear to bring with you on the trip.

 In today’s post, we will go through how to prepare for a scuba diving trip, so let’s get started!

 Doing a little bit of research can not be underestimated.
 The research should cover the following areas.

 The research into the diving shops should look at their packages on offer and what these include.
 As well as reading the dive operator online reviews, as this is a good indicator of their services and their packages.

 Research on the diving spots in the area will tell you what the best diving spots are and if there are any good and what their marine life is like.
 Also, different dive spots are more challenging than others, you need to know your limits.